Editorial by Industrial Quick Search

 High Modulus Polyethylene (HMPE) Dyneema, Spectra

-High modulus polyethylene, often referred to as high-performance polyethylene (HPPE), is known in the sailing and boating industries under the names Spectra and Dyneema.
+High modulus polyethylene, often referred to as high-performance polyethylene (HPPE), is widely recognized in sailing, boating, and industrial rigging under the trade names Spectra and Dyneema.
+These HMPE ropes are popular because they combine very high strength with low weight, strong abrasion resistance, and excellent performance in wet environments.

 Chemical Structure of HMPE